2004 Hendrick Motorsports aircraft crash: Crash

-The King Air took off from Concord, North Carolina, at 12 pm EST, carrying eight passengers and two flight crew.
-Among them were several key Hendrick Motorsports staff, including team president John Hendrick and his twin daughters, Kimberly and Jennifer Hendrick; Ricky Hendrick, son of Rick Hendrick; general manager Jeff Turner; and chief engine builder Randy Dorton.
-The other people on board were Joe Jackson, a DuPont executive; Scott Lathram, a pilot for driver Tony Stewart; and pilots Richard Tracy and Elizabeth Morrison, who was scheduled to come to her brother's (Rick Morrison) birthday party that night after the race.
+The King Air took off from Concord, North Carolina, at 11:57 am EST, carrying eight passengers and two flight crew.
+At the time, a low level overcast system persisted throughout the region requiring the pilots to shoot the localizer 30 approach.
+Due to a plane landing ahead of them, the aircraft entered a hold over the initial approach fix BALES at 4,000 ft.
+Just as the aircraft was turning outbound on the hold, ATC cleared the pilots for the approach and to descend to 2,600 ft.
+The plane flew over BALES at 4,000 ft and did not begin descending until 2 nm past BALES.
+The aircraft then passed the MAP at 2,600 ft and reached the MDA of 1,400 ft after overflying the airport by 4 nm.
+1 minute and 13 seconds later, the plane began climbing and at 12:33 pm radioed to ATC that it was going missed.
+9 seconds later, the aircraft disappeared from radar.

 The plane was reported missing at 3:00 pm.
 Eventually 9-1-1 was called, and fire trucks and police cars patrolled the Virginia area during the race itself.
 Around midway through the race, a Civil Air Patrol search team patrolling the nearby Bull Mountain's peak found airplane wreckage on the summit.
 When removing the wreckage from the summit, response teams found the bodies of the Hendrick group at 11:05 pm.
 Everyone on board had been killed.
 A search by firefighters also discovered a scar on the mountain of moved dirt; the discovery proved that the airplane crashed on the side of the mountain and the explosion blew the wreckage and group upward.

 NASCAR received word of the plane crash halfway through the race at Martinsville.
 Jimmie Johnson, a Hendrick driver, won the race.
 Due to the circumstances, the usual victory lane celebration did not take place.
 Upon the conclusion of the race, NASCAR called all Hendrick personnel to its mobile operations trailer where details of the accident were disclosed to the team.